DEVOTIONALS

 are some who are convinced that everyone in existence today is a

-result of evolution.
+product of evolution.

 There are some who cannot wrap their mind around a God who can